Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Numbers of new physics events in the generic scenarios

 \subsection{Upscattering - decay, $U_N D_\xi-$ scenario}

-In this scenario (schematically shown in \cref{fig:UD}) $N$ is produced by $\nu_\mu$ upscattering on material along a baseline and then decays $N \rightarrow \nu + \xi$.
-The $N-$ decays inside a detector give the observable signal, while $N$ itself can be produced both in the detector and in the surrounding material.
-If the decay length of $N$ is $\lambda_N \gg d$, a large part of the $N$ flux can be formed outside a detector.
+In this scenario (schematically shown in \cref{fig:UD}) $N$ is produced by the $\nu_\mu$ upscattering on material along a baseline and then it decays as $N \rightarrow \nu + \xi$.
+The $N-$decays inside a detector give an observable signal, while $N$ itself can be produced both in the detector and in surrounding material.
+If $\lambda_N \gg d$, a large part of the $N-$flux can be formed outside a detector.
+The initial flux is the $\nu_\mu-$flux at the exit from the decay pipe, $d \phi_\nu^0 (E_\nu)/dE_\nu$.

-Let us first consider production and sequential decay of $N$ inside a detector.
-Integrating over the detector length and over energies of $\nu_\mu$ and $N$ we obtain the number of $s-$events
+Let us first consider both production and sequential decay of $N$ inside a detector.
+Following the general formulas in sect.
+IIIA we obtain the number of $s-$events

 where $V_d \equiv A d$ and